freds0/youtube_diarization/README.md

 $ pip install -r requirements.txt
 ```

-Or use the yml file:
+Alternatively, you can create a conda env using the yml file by running the following command:

 ```bash
 $ conda env create -f environment.yml